Single Origin Ugandan Bugusi Coffee Beans

 We roast these to a medium level and you can buy whole coffee beans or have them ground by us if you prefer by selecting the desired grind type before you add the product to your shopping cart.

-Single origin Ugandan coffee has often suffered from bad reputation due to a decent portion of each season's coffee crops being lower quality, cheaper offerings.
-These are often favoured by the large, low-cost coffee roasters seeking cheap, good flavoured blenders.
+Single origin Ugandan coffee has often suffered from bad reputation due to the large market for commodity, lower quality, cheaper offerings.

 Bugisu is a region in eastern Uganda where the coffee is grown at moderately high elevations (1,300 to 2,600 meters) on the slopes of Mount Elgon.
 It is a lovely area and tourists also visit there for the hiking opportunities.
 You can't miss the coffee being grown, or dried in the area and the community is benefiting from the industry.